Criminal case opened against FIFA president Gianni Infantino - WHIZ News

 “On the basis of general life experience, such a case of collective amnesia is an aberration,” the federal court ruling said last week.

-Infantino gained the FIFA presidency in the fallout from the investigations that erupted around the governing body in 2015.
-FIFA President Sepp Blatter, who had already announced plans to resign in the wake of arrests of dozens of soccer officials, was banned from world football.
+Infantino became president of FIFA in the fallout from the investigations that erupted around the governing body in 2015.
+Then-FIFA president Sepp Blatter, who had already announced plans to resign in the wake of arrests of dozens of soccer officials, was banned from soccer.

-Michel Platini, the favorite to succeed Blatter and then serving as UEFA president, was also suspended, which ended his chances of leading FIFA.
+Michel Platini, the favorite to succeed Blatter and then serving as UEFA president, was also suspended.

 In the void, Infantino, who led the UEFA administration as general secretary, saw a route to leading FIFA.
 The Swiss-Italian was elected in 2016, beating Asian Football Confederation president Sheikh Salman.

-The Bahraini is senior vice president of FIFA so would be in line to replace Infantino temporarily if he was suspended due to the criminal case.
+The Bahraini is senior vice president of FIFA and is in line to replace Infantino temporarily if he was suspended because of the criminal case.

+AP Global Soccer Writer Rob Harris in Manchester, England, contributed to this report.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports